Battle of Orbiel River

-The battle of Orbieu River was a military engagement between the Umayyads of Spain and the Frankish army led by William of Gellone, the Duke of Toulouse.
+The battle of Orbiel River was a military engagement between the Umayyads of Spain and the Frankish army led by William of Gellone, the Duke of Toulouse.
 The Umayyads defeated the Franks and returned with great loot.

 Background

 In 785, the inhabitants of Girona revolted against the Umayyad rule and placed themselves under the rule of the Franks.
 Septimania and the south of the Pyrenees had come under the rule of the Franks.
 Faced with these issues, the Umayyads had to act since their dominion in the north of Spain was threatened.
 For this, the Umayyad Emir, Hisham I, decided to launch a military expedition in 793 with multiple objectives: it involved punishing those who escaped the Umayyad rule, bringing loot, and reconnoitering the terrain to check the possibility of reconquest.
 By the time of the expedition, the Frankish king, Charlemagne, was busy fighting the Saxons.
 The Franks left control of the region under William of Gellone.